w3f/Grants-Program/docs/faq.md

 ### What does it mean for payments to be 30% DOT?

   Every milestone payment will have two parts: 70% in the currency of your choosing (see the application template for options) and 30% in DOT, vesting linearly over two years.
-For this, we need two invoices, one for the currency part, one for the DOT part.
+For this, we need a Polkadot AssetHub address in the grant agreement (if you haven't already provided it for USDC/USDT payments or you prefer a separate address) and, when it comes to milestone payments, two invoices: one for the currency part, one for the DOT part.
 Our [invoice form](https://docs.google.com/forms/d/18BdmYEt8gvcC-5f7TMHdJftBr9dEeA2_lUfIqkH7it8/viewform) will walk you through the process.

 ### What activities/positions do you fund?